jackrosenthal/kajiki/docs/migrating_from_genshi.rst

    :linenos:
    :language: html

-In order to perform our fastpt migration, we begin by creating two empty templates.
+In order to perform our kajiki migration, we begin by creating two empty templates.
 The first one will replace our `master.html`, and we will call it `layout.html`: